marcorosso768/marcorosso768.github.io/_pages/en/cv.md

 nav_order: 4
 cv_pdf: /[Marco Rosso] Curriculum Vitae.pdf
 description: >
-        <i>A complete and detailed version is available by clicking on the PDF icon.</i>
+        <i>A structured overview of my academic background, professional activities, and further details not included in the other sections.
+A complete and detailed version is available by clicking on the PDF icon.</i>
 # toc:
 #   sidebar: left
 ---